dirjax/dirjax.github.io/drivetrain_rebuild.md

 ![finally done](drivetrain_rebuild/finally.jpg)

+## Updates

+Did a first real test run on the blue loop at Scherpenheuvel ([mtbroutedatabase entry](https://mtbroutedatabase.be/vlaams-brabant/scherpenheuvel.htm)).
+Almost 27 kilometers in which I noticed my front gearing needs some extra work, but rear gearswitching went superb.
+The chain is still skipping a beat when pushing heavily, both things to be checked at this weekend.
+This blue loop is perfect for me, close to home, not too hard but good enough to build up my phisique before pushing on to harder tracks.

 ## Sources

 Most of the parts and tools came from [https://www.mantel.com/be](https://www.mantel.com/be), I like their shop, delivery and support line, just don't trust their specialists too much.